RosettaCommons/documentation/stepwise-fullmodelinfo.md

 ```

+More detailed examples of how to set up `full_model_info` are available in `src/protocols/stepwise/full_model_info/FullModelInfoSetupFromCommandLine`.

 # Note on numbering schemes
 ---------------------------
 There are three kinds of numbering schemes that we need to keep track of in stepwise modeling: